DIGITAL CONTENT CREATOR

 Security

 The most important reason of them all is the increase in your organization’s security layer that it brings.
 Unpatched software can be a huge security risk.
-By not applying the latest security patches, you leave yourself open to attacks from malicious actors who exploit known vulnerabilities.
+By not applying the latest security patches, you leave yourself open to attacks from malicious actors who exploit known security vulnerabilities.

 Compliance